-Successive infection is a model that attempts to account for how the microbiome dysbiosis characteristic of many inflammatory diagnoses develops.
+Successive infection is a model that attempts to account for how the microbiome dysbiosis characteristic of many chronic inflammatory diagnoses develops.
 To hear me describe the successive infectious process in person, please watch this speech I gave at the Ljubljana International Congress on Autoimmunity in 2010.
-If not, read this summary.
+If not, read this summary:

 As successive infection occurs, pathogens incorporated into the microbiome may increasingly shift a person’s microbial communities away from a state of health.
 Eventually, this person might present with the symptoms of an inflammatory diagnosis.
 However, because so many microbes have the potential to cause disease, it is unlikely that any two people undergoing successive infection acquire the exact same mix of pathogens.
 Instead, the symptoms any one person develops vary based on their unique infectious history; symptoms reflect the tissue, species, and virulence of the pathogens they have acquired over time.